jjohare/DigiSocConvergence/Lab/HOWTO_VIRCADIA.md

 Resolving deltas: 100% (3539/3539), done.
 ```

-Change to the vircadia-metaverse directory and run the following command:
+Change to the vircadia-metaverse directory and run the following commands:

 ```
 npm install
+npm run build
 ```

 Note: As of writing the Git tags were old so the latest commit was opted for.